 - Rights and privileges of retired staff

 4.1.
-Permanent staff members are entitled to all retirement benefits such as medical aid subsidy, staff/pensioner tuition rates, and access to UCT sports facilities.
+Permanent staff members are entitled to all retirement benefits such as medical aid subsidy (if appointed before 1 January 2018), staff/pensioner tuition rates, and access to UCT sports facilities.

 4.2.
 Rights to office space, facilities and equipment as well as decision rights on research funds are given if appropriate to the position, and at the discretion of the HOD and/or Dean.